Positive Stories for Negative Times is a new national participatory project by Wonder Fools.

 This innovative and exciting project responds to the lack of physical spaces for young people to participate in creative activities due to the pandemic, and instead allows them to come together to make new work online.

 Wonder Fools and the Traverse Theatre have commissioned some of the UK’s most exciting voices to write new plays for young people including Sabrina Mahfouz, Stef Smith, Chris Thorpe and Bea Webster.
-The plays are written specifically to be performed remotely and will be free to participating groups from September 2020—March 2021.
+The plays are written specifically to be performed remotely and will be free to participating groups from September 2020—July 2021.
 The final performances recorded by the different groups will be shared online and hosted on a website created by Wonder Fools (positivestories.scot) that platforms and celebrates all the brilliant work from young people across the UK and beyond.

 ABOUT THE PLAYS

 A contemporary story inspired by Percy Shelley’s 19th century poem of the same name exploring power, oppression and racism through the eyes of young people.